Completing an Accessibility Conformance Report (How to File a VPAT)

 Next steps

-If EIR is non-compliant, TAMU-CC must file an accessibility exception request.
-The Requestor must build a case that justifies buying the EIR.
+If ICT is non-compliant, TAMU-CC must file an accessibility exception request.
+The client must build a case that justifies buying inaccessible ICT.
 Exception requests are reviewed by executive leadership.
 Exception requests are not always approved.
 If they are not approved, one of two things happen:

-- The university must stop using the EIR.
+- The university must stop using the ICT.

-- The university must end the buying/acquisition process for the EIR.
+- The university must end the buying/acquisition process for the ICT.

-If the EIR is compliant, TAMU-CC will approve the EIR.
+If the ICT is compliant, TAMU-CC will approve the ICT.
 This does not stop a person with a disability from finding an access barrier.
-People with disabilities have unique needs that may not be covered in the VPAT.
+People with disabilities have unique needs that may not be covered in the ACR.
 They may make an ADA accommodations request.
-We will review the request for reasonableness.
+We will review each request for reasonableness.
 If it is reasonable, we will contact you for assistance.

 References